Our Furbabies

 Having pets in preschool can be a powerful way to teach young children empathy, responsibility, and compassion.
 Caring for animals helps preschoolers develop social-emotional skills, fosters a sense of routine, and encourages gentle, respectful behavior.
 Pets also spark curiosity and learning about biology and the natural world.
 Whether it's feeding a classroom fish or observing a caterpillar transform into a butterfly, pets bring joy, comfort, and meaningful learning experiences to the early childhood environment.

 We have a bunch of furbabies, and when I say babies, I mean it.
 They are SPOILED, but should it be any other way?
-We have 2 dogs and 4 cats.
+We have 2 dogs and 3 cats.
 Alice is an 11-year-old, 27 lb, female whippet.
 Archer is a 4-year-old, 35lb, male whippet.
 3 kitties stay upstairs.
-Frankie is a 16-year-old, little, black ball of old man fire.😂 Pippin is an 11-year-old, fat, ginger tabby boy.
-And Orpheus is a 14-year-old, fluffy, Ragdoll boy.
-One kitty, Dexter, will join us downstairs.
-He is the 14-year-old, diabetic, fat boy Tuxedo.
+Pippin is an 11-year-old, fat, ginger tabby boy.
+And Orpheus is a 15-year-old, fluffy, Ragdoll boy.
+Dexter, is a 15-year-old, diabetic, fat boy Tuxedo.

 All of our pets are spayed/neutered and fully vaccinated.